Tomáš Kopecký: Florida Panthers (2011–2015)

-Following the 2010–11 season, Kopecký was poised to become an unrestricted free agent on 1 July 2011.
+Kopecký was poised to become an unrestricted free agent on 1 July 2011.
 However, on 27 June, the Blackhawks traded Kopecký to the Florida Panthers, who obtained the exclusive negotiating rights with the player until he was to become a free agent.
 In return, the Blackhawks received a seventh round draft pick in either the 2012 or 2013 NHL Entry Draft.
 Two days later, on 29 June, the Panthers signed Kopecký to a four-year deal worth a total of $12 million.
+On 31 December a day after a 4–1 loss to the New York Rangers, Kopecký and Rangers' defenseman Michael Del Zotto received $2,500 fines due to Kopecký sucker punching Del Zotto in a scuffle and Del Zotto for high sticking.
+Kopecký finished the 2011–12 season with 10 goals and 22 assists for 32 points in 80 games as the Panthers finished as the third seed in the Eastern Conference leading the Panthers qualifying for the playoffs for the first time since 2000.
+The Panthers would be defeated in the first round of the 2012 playoffs in seven games by the sixth seeded New Jersey Devils and Kopecký would record a goal and no assists for one point in all seven games.